JD Application Requirements

 Requirements for JD All Applicants

-All law school applicants are required to have completed or expect to complete a baccalaureate degree from an accredited four-year university or college by the time law school classes begin in August.
-Accepted applicants must furnish official final transcripts indicating receipt of a baccalaureate degree, as well as completion of any work in progress when the application was filed.
-If admitted, an official transcript showing the conferral of the baccalaureate degree must be mailed directly from the college or university to the Office of Admissions prior to the start of the fall term.
-Alternatively, official transcripts sent to LSAC to be included in your JD CAS report can be used to fulfill this requirement as long as the transcript is dated 2017 or later and notes the degree conferral date.
+• All law school applicants are required to have completed or expect to complete a bachelor's degree from an accredited four-year university or college by the time law school classes begin in August.
+Accepted applicants must furnish official final transcripts indicating receipt of a bachelor's degree, as well as completion of any work in progress when the application was filed.
+If admitted, an official transcript showing the conferral of the bachelor's degree must be mailed directly from the college or university to the Office of Admissions prior to the start of the fall term.
+Alternatively, official transcripts sent to LSAC to be included in your JD CAS report can be used to fulfill this requirement as long as the transcript is dated 2019 or later and notes the degree conferral date.

 Please note that applicants who have been previously disqualified from law school must wait at least two years after disqualification before they can apply to USF and can only do so as a new, first year law student.
 Such applicants will be required to submit an official law school transcript in addition to all other college transcripts.

-The admissions committee requires that each applicant submit a personal statement to supplement the application form.
-The statement is used by the committee as both a source of additional information and as a writing sample, but is not a substitute for the application.
+• The Admissions Committee requires that each applicant submit a personal statement to supplement the application form.
+The statement is used by the Committee as both a source of additional information and as a writing sample, but it is not a substitute for the application.

-USF requires that your letters of recommendation be submitted through the LSAC Letter of Recommendation Service, which serves all member schools.
+• USF requires that your letters of recommendation be submitted through the LSAC Letter of Recommendation Service, which serves all member schools.
 This service is included in your Credential Assembly Service (CAS) subscription.
-Your recommendations will be copied by the service and sent to us along with your CAS Report. - For transfer applicants
+Your recommendations will be copied by the service and sent to us along with your CAS Report.

 Your letters of recommendation may be submitted through the LSAC Letter of Recommendation Service, which serves all member schools.
 This service is included in your Credential Assembly Service (CAS) subscription.
 Your recommendations will be copied by the service and sent to us along with your CAS Report.
 Letters may also be sent directly to the USF School of Law Admissions Office.
 The Admissions Committee recommends that letters be sent from current law faculty.